Audrey-Lee88/OvenHouse/README.md

 "The license shall not restrict any party from selling or giving away the software as a component of an aggregate software distribution containing programs from several different sources.
 The license shall not require a royalty or other fee for such sale."

 #### Acknowledgments
+Thanks to the QQ PyGame Tutorial for tips on how to create a tile based game.

 #### How to Build on the Game
 TODO: add explanation here